 WordPress is an easy system to use when you need to get content up quickly on your site.
-However, not everyone knows the best way to create content when creating a new post.
+However, not everyone knows the best way to create content when adding a new post in WordPress.
 After all, you want to inspire your readers as best as you can.

 1. The Editing Screen

 Gutenberg is a block-based editor that allows you to construct posts and pages in any manner.
 Each block offers users a unique feature that they can add to the post.